On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Introduction

 Now we describe the contents of the paper in more detail; some more information of this sort can also be found at the beginnings of sections.

 In \S\ref{sold} we recall some basics on weight structures; only a few (somewhat technical) statements are new here.
-The reader not much interested in compactly generated triangulated categories (such as $\shtop$), in projective and injective classes of morphisms, and in Hom-orthogonal pairs may probably ignore \S\ref{svtt}.
+The reader not much interested in compactly generated triangulated categories (such as $\shtop$), in projective and injective classes of morphisms, and in torsion pairs may probably ignore \S\ref{svtt}.

 In \S\ref{snews} we introduce our main definitions of morphisms killing weights $m,\dots,n$ and of objects without these weights.
 For $\cu=K^b(\lvect)$ (or $=K(\lvect)$) and the stupid weight structure for this category we have $g\in \mo_{\cancel{[m,n]}}\cu$ if and only if $H_i(g)=0$ for $-n\le i\le -m$ (in our numbering of homology and weights); yet the general definition is somewhat more complicated.
 We also prove several interesting properties of our notions; we sometimes demand $\cu$ to be Karoubian (i.e., if all idempotent $\cu$-endomorphisms yield splittings of objects in it) in the formulations of this section.
 In particular, our notion of being without weights $m,\dots,n$ in a non-Karoubian $\cu$ is somewhat more general than the one used by Wildeshaus.
 We closely relate our main notions to the weight complex functor $t$; these results imply (in the Karoubian case) that $t(g)$ is an isomorphism if and only if $t(g)$ is an extension of an object of "infinitely large weight" by a one of infinitely small weight.
 We (essentially) call extensions of the latter type {\it weight-degenerate objects} and study them in detail.
-We conclude the section by considering the case $\cu=\shtop$; for the corresponding {\it spherical} weight structure the weight complex functor yields complexes of free abelian groups computing the $H\z$-homology of spectra, cellular filtrations of spectra yield their weight Postnikov towers, and weight spectral sequences are Atiyah-Hirzebruch ones.
+We study in detail the case $\cu=\shtop$; for the corresponding {\it spherical} weight structure the weight complex functor yields complexes of free abelian groups computing the $H\z$-homology of spectra, cellular filtrations of spectra yield their weight Postnikov towers, and weight spectral sequences are Atiyah-Hirzebruch ones.
+We also relate the main subjects of this paper to to {\it torsion pairs} and {\it injective classes} (under the assumption that there exists a $t$-structure adjacent to $w$; we recall that some statement on the existence of an adjacent $t$ were proved in \cite{bpure}).

-We start \S\ref{ssupl} we use the results of \cite{bonspkar} to generalizing the results of the previous section to not (necessarily) Karoubian triangulated categories.
-One of these results is crucial for \cite{binters}.
+In \S\ref{ssupl} we use the results of \cite{bonspkar} to generalizing the results of the previous section to not (necessarily) Karoubian triangulated categories.
+One of the results that we obtain is crucial for \cite{binters}.
 We also construct certain examples illustrating the distinctions between the non-Karoubian and the Karoubian case.